brianweet/brianweet.github.io/_posts/2017-24-02-dangers-of-using-pre-release-apis.md

 I've seen this error before but didn't give it much notice, I always have a working database backup ready during development which increases the risk of having a mistake like this occuring on test.

 #### How to change the namespace or rename TypoListProperty?
 In my next blogpost I'll show you how to move data in case you want to rename or refactor your ListProperty.
-I'll also take a look at implementing PropertyList in a different, more safe, way.
+I'll also take a look at implementing PropertyList in a different, safer, way.

+> #### tl;dr?
+> Trying to change the (underlying) data of a PropertyList could prevent episerver from starting.
+See the [next]({% post_url 2017-05-03-tips-using-propertylist %}) post for solutions